Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 A standards document that can guide the safe design, integration, and deployment of Uptane in vehicles is needed at this time because:

-- The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. [\[USATODAY\]](#uptaneescar)
+- The number of connected units on the average vehicle continues to grow, with mainstream cars now containing up to 100 million lines of code. [\[USATODAY\]](#usatoday)
 - The expanded use of software over-the-air strategies creates new attack surfaces for malicious parties. [\[CR-OTA\]](#cr-ota)
 - Legacy update strategies, such as SSL/TLS or GPG/RSA, are not feasible for use on vehicle ECUs because they force manufacturers to chose between enhanced security and customizability.
 - Conventional strategies are also complicated by the differing resources of the ECUs, which can vary greatly in memory, storage space, and Internet connectivity.